-Authors: Supplementary Table S6 of the manuscript provides details on the patients selected to evaluate the reproducibility of the cfDNA assay.
+Authors: We apologize for the lack of clarity in describing these results.
+Supplementary Table S6 of the manuscript provides details on the patients selected to evaluate the reproducibility of the cfDNA assay.
 Supplementary Tables S7-S9 were provided as standard Mutation Annotation Format (MAF) files with aggregated information for each variant.
 A description of the file format together with the headers can be found on the NIH’s website (https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).
 Additionally, the PHENO column (i.e. column 99/CT) provides the category of the particular variant i.e. Biopsy-matched, Biopsy-subthreshold, VUSo, and WBC-matched for variants detected in cfDNA and compiled in Supplementary Table S7, CH-derived for variants found in genomic DNA extracted from buffy coat and shown in Supplementary Table S8 and finally, Biopsy-matched, Biopsy-subthreshold, and Biopsy-only for variants detected in the matched tumor and provided in Supplementary Table S9.
 The captions of Supplementary Tables S7-S9 have been updated accordingly in the revised version of the manuscript.